TwicPics/components/documentation/angular.md

 #### With TwicPicture

-Useful if you want to display an image with its intrinsic aspect ratio without cropping.
+It is helpful if you want to display an image with its intrinsic aspect ratio without cropping.

-When using `ratio="none"` there is no CLS optimization, and you are responsible for it.
+When using `ratio="none"`, there is no CLS optimization, and you are responsible for it.

 ```html
 <!-- will display your image with it's intrinsic ratio, without any cropping -->